NC256/Closest-Pair-of-Points-Problem/README.md

 I told you it was worth it!

 Fun fact, brute force is actually faster when the number of points is small.
-The divide and conquer algorithm requires more setup and processing, which makes it a worse choise with a small number of points.
+The divide and conquer algorithm requires more setup and processing, which makes it a worse choice with a small number of points.
 When I first wrote the code I found through testing that anything below ~600 points was faster with brute force, but after that divide and conquer took the victory every single time.